pslucas0212/rhel-sca-subscriptionmanager/README.md

 - Note: Even with SCA enabled, you can attach subscriptions to systems if for some reason you want to track and control the subscription usage of a specific add-on like an ELS subscription.
 - Click on the Systems tab link in the Red Hat Customer Portal (Note: You need to be in the Subscriptions section on the Red Hat Customer Portal.)
 - You'll note that there is a question mark (?) by each System Name.
 This happens when SCA is enabled as you no longer need to attach a subscription to a registered system.
-If any subscrptions are attached to a registered system, the number of subscriptions attached wil be registered in the third column.
+If any subscriptions are attached to a registered system, the number of subscriptions attached wil be registered in the third column.

 ![Systems View](images/S09.png)

 - To see the details of a registered system, click on the system name and make sure you are on the Details tab page.
-On the Details tab page you will notice that the Subscription Management status is unknown and that no subscriptons are attached to the RHEL instance.
+On the Details tab page you will notice that the Subscription Management status is unknown and that no subscriptions are attached to the RHEL instance.

 ![Systems Detail Tab](images/S10.png)